JuliaLang/www.julialang.org/blog/2020/07/julia-1.5-highlights.md

 amount of allocation can inhibit optimizations and trigger garbage collection, both of which can be painful in performance-critical code.
-Eliminating this allocation has been sufficiently important for some users that the [UnsafeArrays](https://github.com/JuliaArrays/UnsafeArrays.jl) package exists solely to allow creating views without allocating.[^UnsafeArrays]
+Eliminating this allocation has been sufficiently important for some users that the [UnsafeArrays](https://github.com/JuliaArrays/UnsafeArrays.jl) package exists solely to allow creating views without allocating.

-[^UnsafeArrays]: This is done by using pointers instead of object references, which avoids allocation but means that it’s possible to write memory-unsafe code that segfaults—hence the "Unsafe" part of the package name.

 In 1.5 this difficult choice goes away: using views no longer forces allocation.
-This means that `UnsafeArrays` is no longer necessary.
+This means that `UnsafeArrays` is no longer necessary in the vast majority of cases.
 Needless to say, removing the need for elaborate performance workarounds is always one of the highest aspirations of a compiler developer.
-To see this in action, here is a simple function for summing n x n neighborhoods of a matrix:
+To see this in action, here is a simple function for summing n x n neighborhoods of a
+matrix:

 ```
 function sum_neighborhoods(A, n::Int)